simple-acme/simple-acme.github.io/manual/advanced-use/index.md

 ## Unattended
 By providing the right [command line arguments](/reference/cli) at start up you can do everything that is possible in interactive mode (and more) without having to jump through the menu's.
-This is great way to make win-acme part of a larger automation workflow.
+This is great way to make simple-acme part of a larger automation workflow.

 An easy way to get started with unattended operation is to set up some certificates manually first and then use the `L` option in the renewal manager to see the equivalent command line arguments.
 Note that some